Reds vs. Brewers Player Props Betting Odds

 India Stats

-- India has 15 doubles, five home runs, 26 walks and 24 RBI (59 total hits).
-He has stolen eight bases.
+- India has 15 doubles, six home runs, 26 walks and 26 RBI (60 total hits).
+He has swiped nine bases.

 India Recent Games